mattwar/Dumbo/src/Dumbo/Strategies.md

     and a number of hybrid fields equal to the maximum number of values per tag state that can either contain a primitive without boxing or an object reference.

-    It has a footprint relative to the maximum number of values per tag state, but more than **Boxed**.
+    >It has a footprint relative to the maximum number of values per tag state, but more than **Boxed**.
-    It sometimes allocates due to boxing value types that are not primitives.
+    >It sometimes allocates due to boxing value types that are not primitives.
-    It is possible for tearing to occur.
+    >It is possible for tearing to occur.
-    It is undefined when assigned from default.
+    >It is undefined when assigned from default.

     ```
-    struct Union {
+    struct TagUnion {
         Tag _tag;
         hybrid _value1;
         hybrid _value2;